aladinD/SafeMERGE/README.md

 This command will:
 1. Load the base model.
 2. Load the finetuned and safety adapters.
-3. Compute the SafeLoRA projection matrices from the specified unaligned and aligned models.
+3. Compute the safety subspace from the specified unaligned and aligned models.
 4. Merge the adapters based on the cosine similarity threshold (using partial merging if the similarity is below 0.35).
-5. Save the final merged model in the specified output directory.
+5. Save the final SafeMERGE model in the specified output directory.